Illyrian (South Slavic)

 Various 16th-century travellers in Dalmatia reported that local church services were not carried out in Latin but Illyrian.
 In general, no clear distinction was made between the vernacular language and Church Slavonic – names such as Illyrian, Slavonic, Slavic, Croatian, and Dalmatian were applied to both lects without distinction.

 Jesuit Bartol Kašić, as part of his missionary work, sought to find a common South Slavic language that would be understandable to all.
 He initially turned to a form of Chakavian, which he named Illyrian; later he switched to Shtokavian, which he instead called Slavic (slovinski), having already used the name Illyrian with a different signification.
 In 1604 Institutionum linguae illyricae libri duo (the structure of the Illyrian language in two books; 200 pages) was published in Rome.
 This grammar was used as a textbook by Jesuits who had been sent on a mission in the Balkans.
-Bartol Kašić adopted the South Slavic dialect of grammar in Shtokavian, signling out the subdialect of Dubrovnik that was his vernacular.
+Bartol Kašić adopted the South Slavic dialect of grammar in Shtokavian, singling out the subdialect of Dubrovnik that was his vernacular.

 As a national term, "Illyrian" had no fixed meaning; sometimes it was applied to Slavs as a whole, sometimes South Slavs as a whole, sometimes only Catholic South Slavs, while occasionally (particularly among certain Habsburg officials) it was specifically applied to the Orthodox Serbs.
 A notion of pan-Slavic "Illyrian" national identity, often with "Illyrian" as its language, remained strong among intellectuals in Croatia from the fifteenth to the nineteenth century, eventually culminating in the pan-South Slavic Illyrian movement of the 1800s.
 Many saw themselves as part of a narrow Croat community within a much broader Illyrian nation.